-The Remuneration Committee met five times in 2023.
+The Remuneration Committee met nine times in 2024.
 Discussions included achievement of targets, Executive and Board compensation, executive shares and restricted stock units schemes, Long Term Incentive grants, compensation models and special incentives.
-The members of the Committee attended all meetings (100% average attendance rate).
+The members of the Committee attended all meetings, except for Mr. Van de Put who was excused at one meeting (96% average attendance rate).